Incognito-Tabs/Discord-GIF-Transfer/readme.md

 By following these steps, you should be able to successfully transfer GIFs between the source and destination accounts using the provided script.

 ### Why I Made This
 I got tired of no method available on how to transfer GIFs other than the outdated 2021 method of 'LOCAL STORAGE,' which no longer works because Discord sucks.
-Your motivation for creating a method to transfer GIFs between accounts is understandable, especially if you found existing methods to be outdated or no longer functional.
-Discord's policies and features can change over time, making it necessary for users to adapt and find new solutions.